 Have a look at some of the best full-suspension women’s mountain bikes we’ve picked out.

-First on the list of our best full-suspension MTBs is the Juliana Maverick C S.
+First on the list of our best full-suspension MTBs is the Juliana Roubion C S.

-With 140mm of rear and 150mm of front travel, this carbon bike is an all-mountain and trail beast.
-The 29″ wheels eat up obstacles and technical trails so you can focus on your speed.
+With 160mm of front and 150mm of rear travel, this carbon bike is an all-mountain and enduro beast.
+The mixed wheels eat up obstacles and technical trails by balancing agility and rollover.
 Using Santa Cruz‘s patented VPP suspension system it’s easy to tune the bike to your needs.